bobombobo/python-obfuscator/README.md

 https://discord.gg/2HCX5Dqhsq

 # python-obfuscator
-different obfuscator/encryptions methods made by me
+different obfuscator/encryptions methods made by me and some from others in the comunnity.

 Obfuscate your python code to make it almost impsossible to read but a computer can still understand it without a flaw.

 (Sorry for shit documentation and horrible commenting.
 Also sorry for the terrible variable names lol :)

+# Update V2.4
+Added Kramer obfuscation method as an external module (#3) (https://github.com/billythegoat356/Kramer)

+Added a version check t ocheck version of repo and client version.

 # V2 RELEASE!
 Info: